-- Without following the statutory procedure or formally recording the event, e.g. sending them home to 'cool off' - Because they have special educational needs and/or a disability (SEND) that the school feels unable to support - Due to poor academic performance - Because they haven't met a specific condition, such as attending a reintegration meeting - > By exerting undue influence on a parent to encourage them to remove their child from the school
+- Without following the statutory procedure, contained in the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, or formally recording the event, e.g. sending them home to 'cool off'. - Because they have special educational needs and/or a disability (SEND) that the school feels unable to support. - Due to poor academic performance. - Because they haven't met a specific condition, such as attending a reintegration meeting. - By exerting undue influence on a parent to encourage them to remove their child from the school.